bicepjai/bicepjai.github.io/_posts/2016-11-06-suffix-tree-quadratic.md

 |$|

-We are going to storing the string on the edges in a very efficient way with a pair starting index and length of the string on the edge.
+We are going to storing the string on the edges in a very efficient way as a pair starting index and length of the string on the edge.
 Remember there is only one string and we are trying to build a tree from its suffixes.
 Here we are assuming the string is gonna contain just 4 characters, easily extended for many the characters.
 This code is in java and lets start building stuff.

 Lets create an Edge class that will hold the strings